 Cheer up!
 Because this article will help you understand how to flush the toilet south of the border and prevent you from encountering an embarrassing moment like this.

-To flush the toilet, select the button and wait until the tank fills.
-Pushing the flush handle then releases the water into the bowl.
-It doesn’t matter if you have a one-piece or two-piece toilet.
-They all flush pretty much the same way.
+To flush the toilet, select the button and wait for the tank to fill.
+Pushing the flush handle releases the water into the bowl.
+One-piece or two-piece toilets operate in a similar manner.

 Well, it sounds pretty straightforward, right?
 But no, things are not as easy as you think.
 Mexican toilets are slightly different compared to US and UK toilets.